stabner/HashmonkeyCoin/README.md

 ## 🙏 Acknowledgments

-- **hashmonkeycoin Team**: For the original codebase and innovative features
+- **Raptoreum Team**: For the original codebase and innovative features
 - **Dash Team**: For the underlying blockchain technology
 - **Bitcoin Core**: For the foundational blockchain concepts
 - **Community Contributors**: For ongoing development and support